Therealjustindude/webudget-frontend/README.md

 # weBudget - Frontend
+This app was created to help keep track of your monthly expenses.

 ## The Details:

 This app is built using a Rails API backend and React JS frontend.
+If you seeded the db you can sign in as test user.
+Instructions below in set up.

 ### Frontend: React/Redux